NB: Where possible, this HTML research guide contains direct links to Archway for items and series in the archival reference field.

 The name ‘Fencible’ comes from the word ‘defence’.
 The pensioners were settled in villages to the south and east of Auckland, at Onehunga, Howick, Panmure and Otahuhu, as a chain of defence to protect Auckland from an imagined Maori threat to the south.
 They had fairly nominal military duties in return for free transport to New Zealand for themselves and families, plus a grant of a cottage with one acre, which became their property after seven years.

 Fencibles appear in the General Biographical card index Bio 1].
-Other records:

 Considerable information about the Fencibles was published in official records, often available from larger libraries and museums: